theupdateframework/pep-on-pypi-with-tuf/README.rst

 Abstract
 ========

-This PEP proposes how the Python Package Index (PyPI [1]_) may be integrated with The Update Framework [2]_ (TUF).
+This PEP proposes how the Python Package Index (PyPI [1]_) should be integrated with The Update Framework [2]_ (TUF).
 TUF was designed to be a flexible security add-on to a software updater or package manager.
-The framework integrates best security practices such as separating responsibilities, adopting the many-man rule for signing packages, keeping signing keys offline, and revocation of expired or compromised signing keys.
+The framework integrates best security practices such as separating role responsibilities, adopting the many-man rule for signing packages, keeping signing keys offline, and revocation of expired or compromised signing keys.

-The proposed integration will render modern package managers such as pip [3]_ more secure against various types of security attacks on PyPI and protect users from such attacks.
+The proposed integration will allow modern package managers such as pip [3]_ to be more secure against various types of security attacks on PyPI and protect users from such attacks.
 Specifically, this PEP describes how PyPI processes should be adapted to generate and incorporate TUF metadata (i.e., the minimum security model).
 The minimum security model supports verification of PyPI distributions that are signed with keys stored on PyPI.
 Distributions uploaded by developers are signed by PyPI and immediately available for download.

 This PEP does not prescribe how package managers such as pip should be adapted to install or update projects from PyPI with TUF metadata.
 Package managers